Find an Anthem In-Network Provider

 - Enter your location and the distance you’re willing to travel.

 Physical, Speech and Occupational Therapies

-Some health care professionals—such as physical, speech and occupational therapists—may not be listed by name in anthem.com/ca because they provide care through a network facility.
+Some health care professionals—such as physical, speech and occupational therapists—may not be listed by name on Anthem.com because they provide care through a network facility.
 Services received from these allied health professionals will be provided to you at the in-network level of coverage.

 For questions regarding network participation or for assistance with finding physical, speech and occupational therapists, please contact Anthem Health Guide.